About us

 Pangolin Rehabilitation and Release

 Seized live pangolins often require urgent care.
-WCP supports DNPW with a rehabilitation centre to treat and care for injured or sick pangolins before their release.
+WCP supports DNPW with a rehabilitation centre to provide treatment and care for injured or sick pangolins before their release.
 Post-release monitoring helps assess survival rates and distribution, improving conservation strategies and understanding the impact of rehabilitation efforts on wild populations.

 Highlights